Loading lesson…

 The big idea: trust but verify.
 Code turns a paper from a claim into a demo you can poke.

-What is the core idea behind "Papers With Code and Reproducibility"?
+What is the main idea of "Papers With Code and Reproducibility"?

-Which best describes the scope of "Papers With Code and Reproducibility"?
+Which concept is most central to "Papers With Code and Reproducibility"?